-In adjunctive therapy controlled clinical trials, the rate of discontinuation as a result of an adverse event was 8% and 17% in patients randomized to receive VIMPAT at the recommended doses of 200 and 400 mg/day, respectively, 29% at 600 mg/day, and 5% in patients randomized to receive placebo.
-The adverse events most commonly ( > 1% on VIMPAT and greater than placebo) leading to discontinuation were dizziness, ataxia, vomiting, diplopia, nausea, vertigo, and vision blurred.
+In adjunctive therapy controlled clinical trials, the rate of discontinuation as a result of an adverse reaction was 8% and 17% in patients randomized to receive VIMPAT at the recommended doses of 200 and 400 mg/day, respectively, 29% at 600 mg/day, and 5% in patients randomized to receive placebo.
+The adverse reactions most commonly ( > 1% on VIMPAT and greater than placebo) leading to discontinuation were dizziness, ataxia, vomiting, diplopia, nausea, vertigo, and blurred vision.

-Table 2 gives the incidence of treatment-emergent adverse events that occurred in ≥ 2% of adult patients with partial-onset seizures in the VIMPAT total group and for which the incidence was greater than placebo.
-The majority of adverse events in the VIMPAT patients were reported with a maximum intensity of 'mild' or 'moderate'.
+Table 2 gives the incidence of adverse reactions that occurred in ≥ 2% of adult patients with partial-onset seizures in the VIMPAT total group and for which the incidence was greater than placebo.